 We only use natural ingredients and include plant-based components to make the Pod.
-From the fabric we choose, how we craft, to the ingredients, we believe that natural is better - better for the environment, for you, and for your food.
+We believe that natural is better - better for the environment, for you, and for your food.

 Step 3 - The next morning, drain oil and toss